Sandra Fisher: Biography

-Fisher was born in New York City and her family moved to Miami in 1948 where her father Gene Fisher was a homebuilder.
+Fisher was born on 6 May 1947 in New York City and her family moved in 1948 to Miami, where her father Gene Fisher was a homebuilder.
 Her mother, Ethel Fisher, was a painter who taught her to draw and paint at an early age; her sister is the performance and media artist, Margaret Fisher.
-In 1961 her mother abandoned the family to travel in Europe and after a divorce, set up her studio in New York.
+In 1961, her mother abandoned the family to travel in Europe and, after a divorce, set up her studio in New York.
 Sandra graduated from Metter High School (Metter, Georgia, 1965) and, after moving to Los Angeles, California, enrolled in art school.
 Her first marriage to Garry Gregson ended in divorce in 1970.
 After a brief return to Los Angeles, Fisher moved to London on 8 August 1971 to pursue a painting career full-time.
-She died at age 47 from hyperacute haemorrhagic leuco-encephalitis (not an aneurysm, as is commonly written).
+She died at the age of 47 from hyperacute haemorrhagic leuco-encephalitis (not an aneurysm, as is commonly written).

 Fisher studied minimalist art and sculpture, graduating in 1968 with a BFA from the Chouinard Art Institute, but soon recognised that her compelling ambition was to be an intimate, observational painter.

 From 1970 to 1971 she was personal administrative assistant to the American printmaker Ken Tyler at Gemini G.E.L., the print atelier he founded in Los Angeles.
 During this period Fisher re-united with her mother, who now lived and painted in Los Angeles and who once again became an important source of inspiration as well as an intellectual ally.
 At Gemini, she met Robert Irwin and R. B. Kitaj; each had a profound if contradictory influence on Fisher's own developing philosophy of art.
 She worked a few hours a week for the historian Ariel Durant, whose ideas about art history helped her come to terms with her current emphasis on style, an artifact from her years at Chouinard.
 Durant warned her against painting "death masks" like one might see in Greek cemeteries and encouraged her to embody her figures with life.
 Within a short time Fisher distanced herself from conceptual art to favor portraiture, the male and female nude, and depictions of dancers, singers, actors and musicians.
 She occasionally sat in on classes by David Hockney at the Slade School of Fine Art and from 1975 began to hire models to sit for her.
 Later in her career, intrigued by the writing of Paris-based painter Avigdor Arikha about plein-air painting and his practice of alla prima painting, she sought to complete a picture in one session.
 She was an invited lecturer at art schools in and around London, and she often spoke on women painters.